A Guide to Psychology and its Practice

 and Answers

 You touch on an important issue when you talk about psychotherapy being a slow process.
-And just so that you understand what that process involves, I will repeat what I say throughout this website: psychotherapy should help you achieve the ability to communicate with others openly and honestly.
+Just so that you understand what that process involves, I will repeat what I say throughout this website: psychotherapy should help you achieve the ability to communicate with others openly and honestly.
 That process takes a lot of hard—and sometimes terrifying—work, and you will have to overcome quite a few unconscious conflicts that tend to block the process.

 So, whenever you get into a place where you say, “I felt as though she must not think . . . ,” your task is to recognize that feeling of discomfort and then do something about it by asking her directly what she is thinking.